nextandot/flutter_local_notifications/flutter_local_notifications/README.md

 ],
 ```

 On iOS/macOS, the notification category will define which actions are availble.
-On Android and Linux, you can put the actions directly in the `AndroidNotificationDetails` and `LinuxNotificationDetails` classes.
+On Android, you can put the actions directly in the `AndroidNotificationDetails` classes.

 **Usage**: